-Greater Illinois Chapter of the Alzheimer's Association: Funds will assist in providing scholarships for professional staff to apply to Alzheimer's Association fees for continuing education on dementia.
-The Train-the-Trainer program for the initial four hours of basic training for dementia care units also will be updated.
-The current grant is effective through June 30, 2008.

-Illinois State Dental Society: The Illinois State Dental Society will continue to provide one-hour oral health care in-service training programs for long-term care staff.
-This grant period will be effective through September 30, 2010.
+Greater Illinois Chapter of the Alzheimer's Association: Funds will assist in providing scholarships for professional staff to cover fees for continuing education on dementia.
+The current grant continues through June 30, 2009.
+Illinois State Dental Society: Funding provides for one-hour inservice training sessions for Long Term Care staff.
+This grant continues through September 30,